ajyoon/blur/CONTRIBUTING.md

 Travis tests run on `pytest`, but any testing framework compatible with the built-in Python `Unittest` and `doctest` module should work.

-To run the tests, navigate to `tests` and run `pytest`:
+To run the tests, run `pytest` from the project root directory:

-    $ cd blur/tests
-    $ pytest
+    ~/blur$ pytest

-Doctests are extensively used throughout the package's docstrings.
-To run these, run `pytest` over the package code with a flag:

-    $ py.test --doctest-modules blur/

 #### Building the documentation
 The documentation for *blur* is built with